Fonta1n3/FullyNoded/Docs/QandA.md

 Again there isn’t any, the code is open sourced so you can build it yourself.
 Its actually not very difficult to do.

+If you'd like to build the app from source and heads-up compare the build follow the instruction:
+ - Download the signed and tagged tarball, compare versions in github, App Store and Testflight 0.1.69
+ - Verify the signature with the developers public PGP key : all you have to do is import @Fonta1n3's key to gpg on mac then `gpg --verify fullynoded.tar.gz.asc`
+ - Untar and build

+Instead of cloning the repo you can just download that tarball, I think it automatically unpacks and I will add my `pgp` key to the `readme`.

 ##Import

 #### Question : I got the zpub from electrum.
 I thought that if you use a bech32 wallet, you get a zpub not xpub?